ggarnhart/tiny-countdowns/README.md

-# tiny-countdowns
+# tiny countdowns

-A small mac app that counts down to different events.
+A small mac app that counts down to different events entered by the user.